Also known as: Jessie Jeffreys

 Collection date: Sept 1905

 Mr Jesse Jefferies of Cheddar (c1833-1921): age 76?
-2 songs (FT662/3) on 16th Sept 1905: Sharp wrote ‘Jessie Jeffreys’ and wrote an age of ‘86’.
+2 songs 'The Cuckoo' and 'Lord Bateman' (FT662/3) on 16th Sept 1905: Sharp wrote ‘Jessie Jeffreys’ and wrote an age of ‘86’.
 A squiggle at the end of ‘Mr’ has led some to suppose that the singer was a Mrs Jeffreys.
 But it is more likely that the singer was male* and named ‘Jesse’.
 There were several branches of the Jefferies family in Cheddar – not a single spelling of Jeffreys.

 There were 3 ‘Jesse’ boys born in Cheddar in the right time period – one in 1817 (died 1827); one b1828 who spent the last 30 years of his life in a workhouse at Stapleton, Glos; and one born c1833, son of Obediah & Maria Jefferies.
 This latter Jesse married Sarah Thatcher at Cheddar on 27/5/1861.
 He was a labourer ‘of age’ and could not write his name.
 He was working in a paper mill in 1871.
 His age, as listed in the next 2 censuses, is then inconsistent – jumping to 56 in 1881, then stalling at 56 in 1891.
 By 1911 he is on his own at The Bays (4 rooms) in Cheddar, aged 78 (RG14/14558 sched 76).
 He died Sept 1921 'aged 92'.